tmcgilchrist/ocaml/manual/README.md

 ```

 The {verbatim} or {toplevel} argument of the environment corresponds to the mode
 of the example.
-Three modes are available -- toplevel, verbatim and signature.
+Three modes are available -- toplevel, verbatim, and signature.
 The `toplevel` mode mimics the appearance and behavior of the toplevel.
 In
 particular, toplevel examples must end with a double semi-colon `;;`, otherwise
 an error would be raised.
 The `verbatim` does not require a final `;;` and is
 intended to be a lighter mode for code examples.
 If you want to declare a
-signature instead of ocaml code, you must use the `{signature}` argument to the
+signature instead of OCaml code, you must use the `{signature}` argument to the
 `caml_example` environment.

 ```latex